Everest base Camp Luxury Lodge Trek

 This morning, you bid farewell to Namche Bazaar, savoring a hearty breakfast at Yeti Mountain Home before heading toward the high Himalayas.
 The trail contours around hills, leading you through serene pine and rhododendron forests to the iconic Tengboche Monastery and onward to Debuche for the night.

-The day blends tranquil woodlands with breathtaking mountain vistas, dominated by the stunning pyramid of Ama Dablam (6,812m), often called the region’s most beautiful peak.
+The day blends tranquil woodlands with breathtaking mountain vistas, dominated by the stunning pyramid of Ama Dablam (6,812m), often referred to as the region’s most beautiful peak.
 From Kyangjuma’s tea houses to the riverside lunch spot at Phunki Tenga, every step offers unforgettable scenery, with Everest and Lhotse occasionally peeking through distant ridges.

 After crossing the Dudh Koshi at Phunki Tenga, a steady 600-meter climb brings you to Tengboche (3,867m), where the monastery’s vibrant prayer ceremonies and a 360-degree panorama of Everest, Lhotse, and Ama Dablam await.